MSG-GAN: Multi-Scale Gradients for Generative Adversarial Networks

 Furthermore, our method is robust to different loss functions (we show results on WGAN-GP and Non-saturating GAN loss with 1-sided gradient penalty), datasets (we demonstrate results on a wide range of commonly used datasets and a newly created Indian Celebs dataset), and architectures (we integrate the MSG approach with both ProGANs and StyleGAN base architectures).
 Much like progressive growing \cite{proGAN2018}, we note that multi-scale gradients account for a considerable improvement in FID score over the vanilla DCGAN architecture.
-However, our method achieves better performance with comparable training time to state-of-the-art methods on most existing datasets without requiring the extra hyperparameters that progressive growing introduces, such as training schedules and learning rates for different generation stages.
-This robustness allows the MSG-GAN approach to be easily used ``out-of-the-box'' on new datasets, where progressive growing-based methods do not work as well using the same hyperparameter set as before (see Table \ref{table:2} and \ref{table:3}).
-We also show the importance of the multi-scale connections on all resolutions through ablation experiments on the high resolution FFHQ dataset.
+However, our method achieves better performance with comparable training time to state-of-the-art methods on most existing datasets without requiring the extra hyperparameters that progressive growing introduces, such as training schedules and learning rates for different generation stages (resolutions).
+This robustness allows the MSG-GAN approach to be easily used ``out-of-the-box'' on new datasets.
+We also show the importance of the multi-scale connections on multiple generation stages (coarse, medium, and fine), through ablation experiments on the high resolution FFHQ dataset.